backbone-paginator/backbone.paginator/README.md

 You can either download the raw source code for the project, fork the repository or use one of these links:

-* Production: [production version][min]
+* Production: [production version][min] 3.17K file size (1.5K gzipped)
-* Development: [development version][max]
+* Development: [development version][max] 6.69K file size (2.18K gzipped)

 [min]: https://raw.github.com/addyosmani/backbone.baginator/master/dist/backbone.paginator.min.js
 [max]: https://raw.github.com/addyosmani/backbone.baginator/master/dist/backbone.paginator.js

-## Documentation
+## Paginator's pieces

 Backbone.Paginator supports two main pagination components:

-* **Backbone.Paginator.requestPager** - for pagination of requests between a client and a server-side API
+* **Backbone.Paginator.requestPager**: For pagination of requests between a client and a server-side API
-* **Backbone.Paginator.clientPager** - for pagination of data returned from a server which you would like to further paginate within the UI (e.g 50 results returned, paginate into pages of 20)
+* **Backbone.Paginator.clientPager**: For pagination of data returned from a server which you would like to further paginate within the UI (e.g 60 results are returned, paginate into 3 pages of 20)

-###Paginator.requestPager
+##Paginator.requestPager

 In this section we're going to walkthrough actually using the requestPager.

 ####1.
 Create a new Paginated collection
-First, we define a new Paginated collection using Backbone.Paginator.requestPager() as follows:
+First, we define a new Paginated collection using `Backbone.Paginator.requestPager()` as follows:

 ```javascript
 collections.TagsRequest = Backbone.Paginator.requestPager.extend({